We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Related: Best Kids Bikes & Buying Guide

 Take it easy and don’t rush the process.
-It can take some time before your kid becomes comfortable sitting on and riding a balance bike.
+It can take some time before your kid becomes comfortable sitting on and riding a pedal-less bike.
 That’s completely normal.
 Let them do it at their own pace and they will have much more fun later on.

 In the beginning, you can walk by them to show them that you are there if they happen to need some help and support.
 But, the most important step is to present riding a balance bike as a fun activity and a game, instead of a chore or an obligation that needs to be completed.

-To make riding a balance bike more fun, you can come up with some fun side activities.
+To make riding a push bike more fun, you can come up with some fun side activities.
 For example, you can ask them to follow you or chase you and tag you.
 You may set up some cones or obstacles that your kid can ride around, weave through, or try to avoid.
 You can also use chalk and draw a road or a line they can ride along.

 The possibilities are immense, so there are no excuses not to have fun.